 Preheat oven to 350 Fahrenheit, and grease an 8 x 8 baking pan, or alternatively 6 – 8 ramekins depending on their size.

 In a bowl, melt butter with 1/2 c milk chocolate chips and 1/2 c bittersweet chocolate chips.
 Check and stir frequently so as to not burn the chocolate.
 Remove from heat, or take out of the microwave because it would be challenging to continue stirring inside a microwave.
 Add sugar and dark brown sugar, and stir until well incorporated.
 Add eggs and yolks, again stirring until well incorporated.
+Stir in a little bit of salt and vanilla extract.
 Add dark cocoa powder and flour and three varieties of chocolate, stirring until just combined.
 I really recommend the three varieties of chocolate, the milk and white chocolate especially compliment the flavor.
 Pour into prepared baking dish, and bake for about 14 minutes-ish, until beginning to set.
 A knife or toothpick will come out with batter on it, this is your molten middle.
 Remove from heat, and let sit, as this will help to develop some semblance of shape and firmness.
 Finally, serve and enjoy.